bumble-tech/appyx/documentation/composable-navigation/index.md

 - Navigation is business-logic driven
 - Navigation is stateful
 - Navigation is unit-testable
-- You're free to implement your own navigation engines by utilising routing sources
+- You're free to implement your own navigable components by utilising `NavModels`
 - Avoid global navigation concerns, like shared modules needing to know about the application, or the application needing to know about all its possible modules